LuisaGroup/LuisaCompute/README.md

     ```bash
     git clone --recursive https://github.com/LuisaGroup/LuisaCompute.git
     ```
   Since we use Git submodules to manage third-party dependencies, a `--recursive` clone is required.
-Also, as we are not allowed to provide the OptiX headers in tree, so you have to either specify `-D OptiX_DIR=<optix-installation>` during CMake configuration or manually copy the headers from `<optix-installation>/include` to `src/backends/cuda/optix`, so that the latter folder *directly* contains `optix.h`.
+  > ⚠️ Note: as we are not allowed to provide the OptiX headers in tree, you have to either specify `-D OptiX_DIR=<optix-installation>` during CMake configuration or manually copy the headers from `<optix-installation>/include` to `src/backends/cuda/optix`, so that the latter folder *directly* contains `optix.h`.
+On Windows, please remember to replace the backslashes `\\` in the path with `/` when passing arguments to CMake.

 - Configure the project using CMake.
 E.g., for command line, `cd` into the project folder and type `cmake -S . -B <build-folder>`.
 You might also want to specify your favorite generators and build types using options like `-G Ninja` and `-D CMAKE_BUILD_TYPE=Release`.
 A typical, full command sequence for this would be like
     ```bash